-A factor analysis indicated that the first two and second two items load on different dimensions, suggesting that trust of parents and medical doctors is a different matter than trust of social scientists.
+Factor analysis indicated that the first two and second two items load on different dimensions, suggesting that trust of parents and medical doctors is different than trust of social scientists.
 Therefore the index of trust in authority is constructed using the last two questions.